Runtime Values

 BaseDir=${env("HOME")}

-2. In Control Hub, add the file to an external resource archive file for the deployment.
+2. In Control Hub, add the file as an external resource for the deployment, as described in the Control Hub documentation.

 3. In Control Hub, edit the deployment.
 In the Configure Engine section, click Advanced Configuration.
 Then, click Transformer Configuration.
 Configure the runtime.conf.location property to point to the location of the separate runtime properties file.
 Specify an absolute path to the file in the externalResources directory.